ARA Santísima Trinidad (D-2): Fate

 Since 2004, Santísima Trinidad was listed as "in reserve awaiting overhaul", but it was expected that the navy would formally decommission her.
 There were projects in the Argentine congress calling for Santísima Trinidad to be converted into a museum ship.

 On 21 January 2013, Santísima Trinidad suffered a broken valve which resulted in the flooding of several compartments.
 The flooding was beyond the capacity of the pumps and the crew was evacuated.
 The ship took on a 50-degree list and then sank at her berth in Puerto Belgrano.
 Santísima Trinidad was in poor condition before she sank; the ship had been cannibalized to keep her sister Hércules operational, as the British refused to sell spare parts to Argentina after the Falklands War.
 In September 2014, specialists of the Argentine navy began an operation to raise the ship.
 In December 2015, Santísima Trinidad was refloated and the Navy announced their plan to turn her into a museum dedicated to the 1982 war.
 This project seemed to have been discarded by 2018.
 The Argentine president decreed on 17 December 2020 that the ship should be placed out of use and disposed of.

 In December 2021, an Argentine federal court ruled that the ship cannot be scrapped due to her historical significance and can qualify for status as a national historic site.
-In July 2025 however, photos appeared online of the ship being scrapped.
+In July 2025 however, photos appeared online of the ship being breaking down.